Integration. My passion is integration.

 Christena Cleveland is a social psychologist, public theologian, author and professor.
-She is the first Associate Professor of the Practice of Reconciliation at Duke University’s Divinity School and the author of Disunity in Christ: Uncovering the Hidden Forces that Keep Us Apart.
+She is an Associate Professor of the Practice of Organizational Studies at Duke University’s Divinity School and the author of Disunity in Christ: Uncovering the Hidden Forces that Keep Us Apart.

 As a child growing up in the San Francisco Bay Area, Christena was exposed to the richness of cultural difference.
 The kids on her neighborhood block represented 9 different nationalities, where she quickly discovered that, “Be there in 5 minutes,” means different things depending on who’s saying it.
 At the multi-ethnic church that her parents planted, she learned that different cultures experience and perceive God differently – and that is a good thing.